End-to-End Mutual Coupling Aware Communication Model for Reconfigurable Intelligent Surfaces: An Electromagnetic-Compliant Approach Based on Mutual Impedances: System Model

 \subsection{Modeling Assumptions and Methodology}

-Our objective is to introduce a physics- and EM-compliant communication model for RIS-aided wireless systems that is accurate enough, but, at the same time, is tractable and insightful enough for application to wireless communications.
+Our objective is to introduce a physics- and EM-compliant communication model for RIS-assisted communications that is accurate but tractable and insightful enough for application to wireless systems.
 Due to the complexity of the generation, propagation, and scattering of the EM waves, some assumptions are necessary.
 In this section, we clarify the assumptions of our system formulation, by focusing on the transmission, interaction, and detection of the EM waves in free space.
-The generalization to random media is postponed to a future research work.
+The generalization to random media is postponed to a future work.

 An antenna, whether transmitting or receiving, is driven by an external electric field that acts as a source.
-Based on Sec. \ref{Transmitter}, a transmit antenna is driven by a voltage generator that is applied to its port.
+Based on Section \ref{Transmitter}, a transmit antenna is driven by a voltage generator that is applied to its port.
 Thus, the source electric field is determined by the voltage generator.
-A receive antenna, e.g., for the receiver and the RIS in Secs. \ref{Receiver} and \ref{RIS}, respectively, is driven by the external electric field (generated by any physical source, e.g., a transmit antenna driven by a voltage generator) that impinges upon it.
+A receive antenna, e.g., for the receiver and the RIS in Sections \ref{Receiver} and \ref{RIS}, respectively, is driven by the external electric field (generated by any physical source, e.g., a transmit antenna driven by a voltage generator) that impinges upon it.
 In both cases, the source electric field is referred to as the \textit{incident} field and is denoted by ${\bf{E}}^{(\rm{inc})}$.
-This incident field induces a current on the antenna, either in transmit or receive mode, and the induced current generates, in turn, its own electric field that is radiated away from the antenna itself.
+This incident field induces a current on the antenna, either in transmit or receive mode, and the induced current generates, in turn, its own electric field that is radiated away from the antenna.
 This electric field is referred to as the \textit{radiated} field and is denoted by ${\bf{E}}^{(\rm{rad})}$.
 For any antenna, thus, the electric field at any observation point, $\bf{r}$, is the sum of the incident and radiated fields, i.e., ${\bf{E}}(\bf{r})= {\bf{E}}^{(\rm{inc})}(\bf{r}) + {\bf{E}}^{(\rm{rad})}(\bf{r})$.

 Given ${\bf{E}}^{(\rm{inc})}$, the key component to develop an EM-compliant communication model lies in determining the distribution of the current induced on (the surface of) each radiating element.
 This current distribution is determined by the boundary conditions of the electric field on the surface of each antenna.
 When the radiating elements are made of perfectly conducting material, the boundary conditions impose that the tangential component of the electric field vanishes on the surface of the antenna.
 In Fig. \ref{Fig_1}, the thin wire antennas are parallel to the ${\bf{\hat z}}$-axis.
 Thus, the tangential component of the electric field is ${E_z}({\bf{r}}) = {\bf{E}}({\bf{r}}) \cdot {\bf{\hat z}} = {{\bf{E}}^{\left( {{\rm{inc}}} \right)}}({\bf{r}}) \cdot {\bf{\hat z}} + {{\bf{E}}^{\left( {{\rm{rad}}} \right)}}({\bf{r}}) \cdot {\bf{\hat z}} = E_z^{\left( {{\rm{inc}}} \right)}({\bf{r}}) + E_z^{\left( {{\rm{rad}}} \right)}({\bf{r}})$, and the boundary conditions at any point on the surface, ${\bf r}_\mathcal{S}$, of any (transmit or receive) radiating element impose ${E_z}\left( {{\bf r}_\mathcal{S}} \right) = 0$, i.e., $E_z^{\left( {{\rm{rad}}} \right)}\left( {{\bf r}_\mathcal{S}} \right) = - E_z^{\left( {{\rm{inc}}} \right)}\left( {{\bf r}_\mathcal{S}} \right)$.